connectrpc/connect-es/packages/connect-express/README.md

 A client for the web browser actually looks identical to this example - it would simply use `createConnectTransport` from [@bufbuild/connect-web](https://www.npmjs.com/package/@bufbuild/connect-web) instead.

+Note that support for gRPC is limited, since many gRPC clients require HTTP/2, and Express does not support the Node.js `http2` module.

 ## Getting started